Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 `true` for `native` Linux pools, then Docker images are loaded during the node prep phase (i.e., the Azure Batch start task).
 Advantages to delaying preloading to this phase is to decouple potential image preload failures with other problems that can cause a node to go in unusable state.
+Additionally, enabling this feature will allow configuration of `data_replication` options (see below) for `native` Linux pools, including `concurrent_source_downloads` tuning and other peer-to-peer options.
 This option has no effect on non-`native` pools as images are always "delay" preloaded.
 Similarly, this option has no effect on Windows pools.

 `data_replication` is an entirely optional section to exert fine-grained